-Beginning in 1994, moving expenses are deductible only on Form 1040.
-(Moving expenses incurred before 1994 are deductible on Schedule A (Form 1040).)
+Moving expenses are deductible only on Form 1040.
 You must meet the distance and time requirements discussed later.
 Form 3903-F is used to compute allowable deductions for foreign moves.
 Form 3903 is used for all other moves.
 After you figure your allowable moving expenses on Form 3903-F (or Form 3903), carry the total over to line 24 of Form 1040.